ningpengtao-coder/gitlab-foss/doc/api/search.md

 Search the expression within the specified scope.
 Currently these scopes are supported: projects, issues, merge_requests, milestones, snippet_titles, snippet_blobs, users.

+If Elasticsearch is enabled additional scopes available are blobs, wiki_blobs and commits.
+Find more about [the feature](../integration/elasticsearch.md).

 The response depends on the requested scope.

 ### Scope: projects